online135/backend-api-enhancement/README.md

 Windows Task Scheduler -> db.bat -> deletedb.sql

-(will reopen the server at that time, so It will be about 10 seconds that we can't get data when we rerun the server)
+(Server will reopen every one day.
+At that time, we can't get data about 10 seconds)